PurePudding/Internship-Documentation/README.md

 Feedback on the documentation content, structure, or clarity is highly appreciated.
 Contributions such as corrections, additional information, or enhancements to existing content are welcome through pull requests.

-This documentation repository is licensed under [LICENSE_NAME] License.
+This documentation repository is licensed under License.
 See the [LICENSE](LICENSE) file for more details.

 Feel free to explore the documentation and reach out with any questions or suggestions.
 Thank you for your interest!